DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-11-17-iterating-on-how-we-set-up-partnerships-between-providers.md

 We link the name to the associated provider’s partnerships page in the register.

 The summary card also includes ‘Change’ and ‘Delete’ links.

+We paginate the list if it contains more than 15 partnerships.

+When a user adds, updates or deletes a partnership, we show a success message above the page heading.

 ### Adding a partnership